 Condition 3a.
 Within-trial background variation without secondary reflections: Same as Condition 3, but without multiple reflections of light from object surfaces.
 Condition 3a was the same as the experiment reported in the main paper for covariance scalar equal to 1.

 Results: Figure S2 shows the discrimination thresholds of the four human observers for the five conditions studied in this experiment.
 We plot the mean threshold and the standard error of the mean (SEM) taken over the three separate threshold measurements.
 For each observer, the thresholds for Condition 3 and 3a were higher compared to Condition 1, 2 and 2a.
 The average increases in threshold of the observers for Conditions 3 and 3a as compared to Condition 1 (baseline) were 79% and 60% respectively.
 The average increases in threshold for Conditions 2 and 2a were much smaller, 13% and 17% respectively.
 The thresholds for Condition 1, 2 and 2a were nearly within one SEM of each other (averaged over the observers and three conditions).
 On the other hand, the thresholds for Conditions 3 and 3a were respectively (on average) 7.2 and 5.4 SEM larger than the threshold of Condition 1.
 The thresholds without secondary reflections (Conditions 2a and 3a) were within one SEM from the conditions with secondary reflections (Conditions 2 and 3).
 This preliminary experiment established that lightness discrimination thresholds are higher for the case when the two objects are being discriminated against different backgrounds compared on the same trial, as compared to when the backgrounds are the same within trial.
 Trial-to-trial variability in background across trials has little, if any, effect.
 The effect is similar when the rendering is performed with and without secondary reflections, indicating the effect is due to the spectral change in the background and not due to the variation in the amount of light being reflected from the target object surface.
 In the main experiments, we rendered without secondary reflections to avoid introducing such variability.
+Figure S2 also shows the threshold of the observers in Experiment 3 for the condition with covariance scalar equal to 1.
+This condition is equivalent to Condition 3a of Experiment 2.
+The thresholds of the observers were consistent across the two measurements.

 Table S1: Observer Thresholds for Experiment 2